Jackiee02/Reinforcement-Learning-Game-Design/README.md

-🍄 # Super Mario Bros - Dueling DQN Agent
+# 🍄Super Mario Bros - Dueling DQN Agent

 This project implements a reinforcement learning agent that uses the Dueling DQN architecture to play the game *Super Mario Bros*.
 The agent learns to navigate through the game, overcoming obstacles and enemies, by maximizing its score.
 The project leverages the *gym-super-mario-bros* environment and PyTorch to implement and train the model.